-will the federal courts apply it)?101 Or is it predicated on the assumption that GenAI can autonomously replicate human conception in a way that may otherwise confer inventorship rights under patent law were it conceived by one or more humans-a presumption that actually has not been established by the courts or by Congress?
+will the federal courts apply it)?
+Or is it predicated on the assumption that GenAI can autonomously replicate human conception in a way that may otherwise confer inventorship rights under patent law were it conceived by one or more humans-a presumption that actually has not been established by the courts or by Congress?

-- 2. Did the USPTO properly apply other principles of patent law on top of its Pannu joint inventorship framework to develop its February 2024 Guidance's Five Guiding Principles for GenAI-assisted inventions?102 - a.
+- 2. Did the USPTO properly apply other principles of patent law on top of its Pannu joint inventorship framework to develop its February 2024 Guidance's Five Guiding Principles for GenAI-assisted inventions? - a.
 In its April 2024 Guidance, did the USPTO effectively shift the burden of proof for patentability onto the patent applicant? - b.
 Can the burden of proof for patentability be properly shifted to the patent applicant under patent law? - 3.
-Can the USPTO's overall sufficiency-of-human-contribution determination framework for GenAI-assisted patent applications feasibly be carried out by patent examiners?103 Or feasibly complied with by patent applicants?104 - 4.
+Can the USPTO's overall sufficiency-of-human-contribution determination framework for GenAI-assisted patent applications feasibly be carried out by patent examiners?
+Or feasibly complied with by patent applicants? - 4.
 Will the resulting uncertainty for the patentability of all GenAI-assisted inventions-which may comprise most patent applications in the future-be harmful for the U.S. patent system and for U.S. innovation?

-- 103. For discussion, see infra Sec.
-III.C.2. - 104.
-For discussion, see infra Sec.
-III.D.3.b.

-^{101.} For discussion, see infra Sec.
+101. For discussion, see infra Sec.
 III.B.2.a.

+102. For discussion, see infra Sec.
+III.B.2.b.